kForth/SimpleWsgiFlask/README.md

 ```
 	Python 3.x.y
 ```
-version, you're good to go and can skip ahead a bit.
+version, you're good to go and can skip to the next section.

 If it shows up as
 ```